Gender bias is a hot topic! There is an absolute movement right now to attract more women in the workplace. Check out these 3 recent news stories:

 In this case, Ongig’s Text Analyzer caught the term “salesman” in multiple job descriptions at a single organization.
 Talent Acquisition/diversity leadership can now decide to replace “salesman” with “salesperson” and Ongig will replace all instances of it.

 For more tips on writing job descriptions, check out How to Write a Job Description — Best Practices & Examples.

 Why I wrote this?

 I love content.
-And part of loving content is to make sure that it’s optimized for the customer/candidate Check out Ongig’s latest Text Analyzer tool for gender-neutralizing job descriptions.
-Ping me if you’d like to see a demo.
+And part of loving content is to make sure that it’s optimized for the customer/candidate.
+Check out Ongig’s Text Analyzer tool helps you eliminate gender bias in job descriptions.